inialum/inialum-mail-service/README.md

 ## Development

-### Setup

-#### Prerequisites
+> [!NOTE]
+>

-- inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](http://aws.amazon.com/ses) API v2 to deliver email to users.
+> - inialum-mail-service uses [Amazon Simple Email Service (Amazon SES)](http://aws.amazon.com/ses) API v2 to deliver email to users.
 You need to create an AWS account and configure Amazon SES before developing this service.
-- This project uses Hono.
+> - This project uses Hono.
 You can read the documentation [here](https://hono.dev).

+### Setup

 1. Clone this repository
 2. Install dependencies